mspnp/gridwich/doc/run-admin-scripts.md

 A user with elevated privileges must execute the pipeline-generated admin scripts.
 To grant users elevated privileges:

-1. In Azure Active Directory (Azure AD), create a named group such as *Gridwich Admins*, and add the authorized admins to it.
+1. In Microsoft Entra ID, create a named group such as *Gridwich Admins*, and add the authorized admins to it.

 1. In the Azure Subscription, select **Access Control (IAM)** in the left navigation, select **Add role assignments**, and then assign the **User Access Administrator** role for **Gridwich Admins**.

 ## Run the admin scripts

 The pipelines convert environment variables to Terraform variables to find and replace the variable names in the admin script templates.
-For more information about this process, see [Pipelines to Terraform variable flow](variable-group-terraform-flow.yml).
+For more information about this process, see [Pipelines to Terraform variable flow](https://learn.microsoft.com/azure/architecture/reference-architectures/media-services/variable-group-terraform-flow).

 The bash script source before variables replacement is in the Gridwich [bashscriptgenerator/templates](https://github.com/mspnp/gridwich/blob/main/infrastructure/terraform/bashscriptgenerator/templates) directory.